 Located in Wonga Park at the end of Reserve Road, the Mount Lofty Circuit is a 4.5km easy stroll through the Warrandyte State Park.

 As mentioned, the entire hike itself was very much a stroll and therefore a great place to go for anyone and everyone who is a beginner hiker.

-With only a little variation in the track with respect to hill climbs, the gravel track is relatively easy.
+With only a little variation in the track with respect to hill climbs, the gravel track is relatively easy to follow.

-After taking some photos of the views and stopping for a food break, we continued on the trail and made our way back to the car park.
+After taking some photos of the views and stopping for a food break, you can continue on the trail and make your way back to the trailhead car park.

-As mentioned at the start of this article, the Mt Lofty Circuit is a fairly easy and well suited for those who are beginner hikers or those who would prefer an easier hike.
+As mentioned at the start of this article, the Mt Lofty Circuit Walk is fairly easy and well suited for those who are beginner hikers or those who would prefer an easier hike.

 If you have more time during the day, be sure to visit the side trails that take you closer to the Yarra River.